 3| Yaosang – Celebrated in March is the biggest festival of Manipur

-The Yaosang festival of Manipur is an important festival of the State which is celebrated for 5 days and coincides with the festival of Holi.
-Like Holi, the Meitei people of Manipur celebrate the Yaosang festival with colors.
+The Yaoshang festival of Manipur is an important festival of the State which is celebrated for 5 days and coincides with the festival of Holi.
+Like Holi, the Meitei people of Manipur celebrate the Yaoshang festival with colors.
 Similar to the Magh Bihu festival of Assam, the festival begins after sunset and is marked by burning of a straw hut followed by the children of the village going out to seek monetary donations from the homes of the people.
 The second day is marked with huge celebrations at the Shree Shree Govindajee Temple in Imphal.
 On the second and third days girls go to the homes of their relatives and are often seen blocking roads with ropes for collecting money.
 The end of the festival on the fourth and fifth day are marked with people of Manipur playing with colors and splashing water on each other.

 4| Cheiraoba – New year festival of Manipur celebrated in April